vendia/blog/posts/2023-03-20-the-blockchain-emperors-new-clothes.md

 Vendia Share provides data plane access control mechanisms that allow only authenticated and authorized parties to view data.
 Further, Vendia allows data providers to apply access controls at the record or field level.
 Those access controls are applied during consensus, meaning unauthorized access to data is impossible because the data simply doesn't exist in an unauthorized participant's copy of the ledger.

 In addition, Vendia's use of leading cloud services, and their inherent encryption at rest and in transit capabilities, further protects confidentiality.
 By leveraging an encryption approach that wraps the storage of the ledger itself, encryption schemes can evolve over time.
-This is in stark contrast to concerns about placing encrypted data on a public permissionless blockchains because of potential quantum computing advances that will be [able to break](https://www.science.org/content/article/worried-quantum-computers-will-supercharge-hacking-white-house-calls-encryption-shift) common encryption schemes.
+This is in stark contrast to concerns about placing encrypted data on public permissionless blockchains because of potential quantum computing advances that will be [able to break](https://www.science.org/content/article/worried-quantum-computers-will-supercharge-hacking-white-house-calls-encryption-shift) common encryption schemes.

 Of course, for additional protection, participants can leverage [data masking](https://en.wikipedia.org/wiki/Data_masking) techniques of their own for data written to Vendia Share.
 In the future, Vendia Share, itself, will support more of these mechanisms as part of its built-in data masking capabilities.
 In the meantime, unlike in public permissionless blockchains, the use of ACLs allows sensitive data to reside in the blockchain — just as it would in a properly secured database.